top of page

 I even told him this, and we laughed about it.

-He lost the battle yesterday, but I will never let him lose the war.
+He fought the battle, but I will never let him lose the war.

 My heart has been shattered into a million pieces.

-I also know I when I see two Cardinals they have a different message and it is one that is protecting and guiding me as well.
+I also know that when I see two Cardinals, they have a different message, one that is protecting and guiding me as well.

 I guess God said the aviary needed some more diversity.

-I just wish he didn't need it this much.
+I just wish he didn't need diversity this much.

-So to yet another angel God has collected from my life, you got your wings my love, but yours my sweetheart, are blue.
+So, to yet another angel God has collected from and for my life; you got your wings my love, but yours my sweetheart, are blue.

 I hope you can continue to guide me as I feel so very lost right now.